natebarksdale/natebarksdale.github.io/src/content/blog/2010-05-17-even-if-the-hymns-are-impossible-to-sing.md

 description: An exploration of David Foster Wallace's complex relationship with faith and skepticism, revealing his struggles with church and belief.
 emoji: 🙏
 tags:
+  - ✝️ Christianity
+  - 🌀 Complexity
-  - 📖 Books
+  - 🌍 Identity
-  - ⛪ Churches
+  - ❤️ Kindness
-  - 🤔 Philosophy
+  - 📝 Writing
 haiku: |
   Searching for the light,
   Doubt and faith intertwine,